-College students, who intend to vote in the Village of Kimberly, please remember to register to vote and request an absentee ballot before you leave for school or early enough to meet the mailing deadlines.
-Your other option is to register and vote in your college town.
+College students, who intend to vote in the Village of Kimberly, should register to vote and request an absentee ballot before leaving for school or early enough to meet the mailing deadlines.
+Their other option is to register and vote in their college town.

 NOTE: NO-ONE IS ALLOWED TO REGISTER TO VOTE OR REQUEST AN ABSENTEE BALLOT THE MONDAY BEFORE AN ELECTION.
 This day has been reserved for clerks to finalize the details for Election Day (poll books etc.), thus no changes may be made.